MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 3. In the Home page navigate to the Admin page

 4. Run Minimal update (these can take a while but will run in the background.
-Follow progress in the docker dashboard logs)
+Follow progress in the docker dashboard logs) and create a user

 5. Explore options in CKG